JonAmparo/react-commercejs/README.md

 Congratulations! 🥳 Your connection to the store is a success!
 Now let's use that data that we're retrieving, and display it onto our application.

-### OPTIONAL: Add a template styling to your project.
+### OPTIONAL: Add styling to your project.

+Let's also add some styling to give the project a nice touch.

+1. Head over to our `src/index.css` file.
+2. Remove all text from the file.
-Okay, so you want some pre-made styles?
-Let's also add some styling, let's go over to our `src/index.css` file and delete everything in there.
-Now let's copy the code below, and paste it into the `src/index.css` file.
+3. Copy the code below, and paste it into the `src/index.css` file.

 **src/index.css**